 This little bump may seem like nothing, but in a sea of tile, it sticks out like the proverbial sore thumb.
-It doesn’t take the best oscillating multi-tool available to fix this problem—but it might help.
-In reality, though, you should never leave a bump like this on tile when you grout.
+It doesn’t take the best oscillating multi-tool to fix this problem—but it might help.
+In reality, you should never leave a bump like this on a tile when you grout.
 Many of the worst tiling jobs come down to something very small that ruins the entire look.
 Fortunately, this one’s an easy fix.

 #6 Worst Tiling Jobs Where You Just Slap Some Caulk on There